-Note 2:The Company and subsidiaries endorsed the operation method for the total amount of guarantees and the limit for endorsement of a single enterprise:
+Note 3:The Company endorsed the operation method for the total amount of guarantees and the limit for endorsement of a single enterprise:

-- 1) The total amount of guarantee for external endorsement shall not exceed 50% of the net value of the Company. - 2) The guarantee amount for a single enterprise endorsement shall not exceed 20% of the current net value of the Company.
+- 1) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries shall not exceed 50% of the net value of the Company. - 2) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries for a single enterprise shall not exceed 20% of the net value of the Company. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures):